taniyagupta840/Attendance100/README.md

 ### Features
 * Automatically opens scheduled zoom meetings where schedule is saved in a csv file.
-* Can send email notifications about meetings that have started and joined by the script.

 ### Setup (for Windows)
 1. Download & Install Python from [here](https://www.python.org/ftp/python/3.8.5/python-3.8.5.exe).